TofuBytes-Studies-Group/Exam2024/README.md

 We have create a template for our microservices, so they could be made with domain-driven design in mind.
 The repository is [this](https://github.com/TofuBytes-Studies-Group/MTOGO_template).

-### Service Directory

-Below is the directory of microservices in the MTOGO system:

 | Service Name   | Description                                                                      | Repository Link                                                         |
 |----------------|----------------------------------------------------------------------------------|-------------------------------------------------------------------------|